VladimirKarin/Fund-Raising-Project-Server-Side/README.md

 -   Description: Logs in a user and creates a session.
 -   Request Body:
-    -   username: User's username.
+    -   'username': User's username.
-    -   password: User's password.
+    -   'password': User's password.
 -   Response:
     -   Status Code: 200 (OK)
     -   Body: Success message indicating that the user was logged in successfully.